50 Great Yu-Gi-Oh Cards for Any Deck

 Like Future Fusion, Sangan and Witch were indefinitely banned but made playable again with a new errata.
 While they're fairly weak, when sent from the field to the graveyard, Sangan adds a monsters with 1500 or less ATK from your deck to hand while Witch does the same for 1500 or less DEF, making each a great tribute or link material since you'll get to search a unit afterwards.

 However, their new text states they can only use their effect once per turn, and you can't activate the searched card that turn.
 Still, note that Sangan is a level-three fiend while Witch is a level-four spellcaster, offering different synergies with multiple deck themes.

 Another great defense against swarming, you cant trigger Bottomless Trap Hole when your opponent summons at least one monster with 1500 ATK.
 At that point, you'll destroy any of the summoned monsters with 1500 or more ATK and banish them from play.

 Not only can this remove multiple warriors, but it also exiles them, making them much harder to recover.
 That said, note that their abilities aren't negated, so any entrance effects they may brandish will resolve before disappearing.

 23. Saryuja Skull Dread

-Saryuja offers incredible versatility to any structure, needing at least two monsters with different names as link material and arriving with a mighty 2800 ATK.
-However, you can spend up to four monsters for this dragon's summon, each increasing the number of abilities he wields.
+Saryuja offers incredible versatility to any structure, needing a total link rating of four and arriving with a mighty 2800 ATK.
+The more monsters spent on his summon, the more abilities Saryuja wields: